NitheshChandher/dl4mt/week-01.md

 ---
 layout: page
-title: ML Basics
+title: Getting Started to ML
 description: >-
     ML Basics materials and Information
 ---

-# Machine Learning Basics
+# Getting Started to ML
 {:.no_toc}

 ## Table of contents